hpi-schul-cloud/nuxt-client/docs/1-Tutorials/WritingTests/ScreenshotTests.md

 It's as simple as commenting `@schul-cloud-bot update screenshots` on any PR.
 This will trigger a github action that will update the failing screenshots.

-## Write a screenshot test

-Writing a new screenshot test is easy.
-We snapshot all storybook stories by default.
-You do not have to do anything.

-### Exclude stories from screenshot tests

-But some things are not useful to test with a static screenshot (like a loading spinner, because the state at which the screenshot will be done is not static).
-To exclude these stories you can add them to the list of excluded stories at `@/tests/screenshot/ignoredStories.js`.

-<<< @/tests/screenshot/ignoredStories.js

 ### What not to test

 In general you should not test: